 Our goal: capture 10% of annual global CO2 emissions and transform them into valuable products.

-Global CO2 emissions continue to accelerate, currently averaging 35.9 gigatons per year, the mass equivalent of 1.1 billion garbage trucks.
-This phenomena is increasingly recognized by citizens, businesses and governments as an urgent issue.
+Global CO2 emissions continue to accelerate, currently averaging 35.9 gigatons per year - the mass equivalent of 1.2 billion garbage trucks.
+The global community is beginning to understand the seriousness of this situation, and it is clear we must take decisive action.

 At an all-time high, the concentration of atmospheric CO2 creates a generational problem as CO2 persists in the atmosphere for hundreds of years.
 If left unchecked, ever-increasing CO2 emissions will result in a global temperature increase of 4 to 6 degrees celsius by 2030, with adverse consequences.

 The Global CO2 Initiative was created to realize the ambitious goal of capturing 10% of global CO2 emissions and transforming them into valuable products.
-CO2 Sciences, Inc., our innovative research and development platform, is structured to aggressively catalyze funding in carbon capture and use by granting up to $100 million per year for ten years to many qualified research applicants throughout the world.
+CO2 Sciences, our innovative research and development platform, is structured to aggressively catalyze funding in carbon capture and use by granting up to $400 million over the next ten years to many qualified research applicants throughout the world.

-CO2 Sciences, Inc., is the Global CO2 Initiative’s research and development platform designed to aggressively catalyze innovative research in carbon capture and reuse.
+CO2 Sciences is the Global CO2 Initiative’s research and development platform designed to aggressively catalyze innovative research in carbon capture and reuse.

 In order to achieve these ambitious goals, we have brought together a multidisciplinary group of the world’s leading scientists and business leaders.